microsoft/aks-dev-day/labs/ingress/readme.md

 # Lab: Ingress

+In this lab you will:
+1. Create a static IP Address and assign a DNS label to it
+1. Install an Ingress Controller and assign the static IP address
-In this lab you will install an Ingress Controller. a multi-tier application and Ingress rules to route Internet traffic to one of the the application services.
-There are many choices available for Kubernetes Ingress Controllers but in this lab you will install the NGINX controller Community Edition.
+1. Deploy a multi-tier application and Ingress rules to route Internet traffic to one of the the application services.

 > ![](content/idea.png) NOTE</br>
 There are two open source ingress controllers for Kubernetes based on Nginx: one is maintained by the Kubernetes community [kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx), and one is maintained by NGINX, Inc. [nginxinc/kubernetes-ingress](https://github.com/nginxinc/kubernetes-ingress).
 This Lab will be using the Kubernetes community ingress controller.